build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 ## Image generation

 Another bread and butter use case of Generative AI!
-[This example](https://github.com/build-on-aws/amazon-bedrock-go-sdk-examples/blob/master/stablediffusion-image-gen/main.go) uses the Stable Diffusion XL model in Bedrock to generate an image given a prompt and other parameters.
+[This example](https://github.com/build-on-aws/amazon-bedrock-go-sdk-examples/blob/master/stablediffusion-image-gen/main.go) uses the Stable Diffusion XL model in Amazon Bedrock to generate an image given a prompt and other parameters.

 To try it out: